 Let’s face it.
 Baltimore sucks at recycling.

-Even though about 75% of what we put in our trash cans is recyclable or compostable, Baltimore’s recycling rate is a measly 14.7%.
+Even though, according to the Environmental Protection Agency, 75% of what we put in our trash cans is recyclable or compostable, Baltimore’s recycling rate is a measly 14.7%.

 We get a five-point credit for burning our trash at Wheelabrator.
 So technically, 19.7%.
 Yay.